-Kings Park Loop Professional Review and Guide
+Kings Park Loop Professional Guide

 "The Kings Park Psychiatric Center, built in 1885, was founded on the then novel idea that overcrowded, gloomy hospitals were not conducive to recovery.
 The State of New York operated this hospital as an agrarian farm colony, where patients fed livestock and grew produce.